 Therefore, due to the large operating pressure to test pressure ratio and resulting factor of safety associated with the ratio, the failure frequency related to the pipeline would not be substantially enhanced by modifications that would allow for in-line inspection.
-This assumes the implementation of mitigation measures HM-2a, HM-2b and HM-2c, which require operations of the pipeline at 160 psig and monitoring of the pipeline for hydrogen-related metallurgical issues and continued pressure testing at a higher than required levels.
+This assumes the implementation of mitigation measures HM-2a, HM-2b and HM-2c, which require operations of the pipeline at 160 psig and monitoring of the pipeline and continued pressure testing at a higher than required levels.
 Impacts associated with risk of upset would therefore be similar to the proposed Project.